 - 1. Brick

 - 2. Marble, granite, or other natural stone

 - 3. Integral colored cast stone (the stone is colored consistently through)

 - Textured cement stucco

-- Architectural wall cladding (Nichiha, Equitone and similar brands) Material must be through colored and at least 5/8 inches thick.
+- Architectural wall cladding (Nichiha, Equitone and similar brands) Material must be through colored and at least 5/8 inches thick

+- 6. Fiber-reinforced cement board siding with a minimum thickness of 1⁄4 inch (for residential use only)

-- 6. Copper
+- 7. Copper

-- 7. Porcelain
+- 8. Porcelain

-- 8. Glass
+- 9 Glass

-- 9. Other materials of similar quality as approved by the City Council??
+- 10. Other materials of similar quality as approved by the City Council.